Pan-Seared Shrimp Tacos With Fresh Mango Salsa

 -

-Finish with a squeeze of lime and serve extra wedges on the side for the lime lovers at the table.
+Serve the tacos right away with lime wedges on the side for squeezing at the table.

 Substitutions